 Blogging Resolution No. 1 – Self-Host

-If you haven’t already gone self-hosted do it in 2017!
-Self-hosting will give you more control over the design of your blog, access to Google Analytics which provide you with a wealth of information about your stats and allow you to grow your Domain Authority which is important if you want to work with companies.
+My top New Year’s Resolutions for bloggers is to self-host if you aren’t already doing it.
+Self-hosting will give you more control over the design of your blog, access to Google Analytics which provides you with a wealth of information about your stats, and allows you to grow your Domain Authority which is important if you want to work with PR companies on sponsored posts.

 I use Siteground which is a million times better than the company I was using before – they even migrated my blog over for me at no extra cost.